-Let’s say that you just have a simple financial question like whether it’s in your best interest to purchase a home or rent a property.
-The wonderful thing about your wealth advisor is that they’re available for a one-on-one conversation about any non-financial questions that you have.
-Using a financial advisor might be more costly than using a traditional investment brokerage, but you’ll end up getting better service from your wealth manager in return.
+Let’s say that you have a simple financial question like whether it’s in your best interest to purchase a home or rent a property.
+The wonderful thing about your financial advisor is that they’re available for a one-on-one conversation about any non-financial questions that you have.
+Using a financial advisor might be more costly than using a traditional investment brokerage, but you’ll end up getting better client service from your financial manager in return.

-When is the best time to hire an investment firm?
+When is the best time to hire an investment firm/financial advisor?

-Some of the most popular questions that wealth managers receive are when is the best time to hire an investment firm and when is the best time to transition to a wealth management firm.
-Like many questions when it comes to managing finances, that choice really depends on where you are in life, and whether you enjoy handling your own finances and investments.
+Some of the most popular questions that top financial advisors receive are: When is the best time to hire an investment firm and when is the best time to transition to a wealth management advisor?
+Like many questions regarding managing finances, that choice really depends on where you are in life and whether you enjoy handling your own finances and investments.

 To understand how this works, click here to read our guide on the 5 critical shifts that contribute to a successful retirement.

-Here’s how wealth management firms differ while managing your investments.
+Here’s how wealth management companies differ while managing your investments.

-Do wealth management firms work with all investors?
+Do wealth management companies work with all investors?

-If you are looking to understand how wealth management firms can help high net worth investors improve portfolio performance, click here to read our ultimate guide on the subject.
+If you are looking to understand how wealth management companies can help these clients improve portfolio performance, click here to read our ultimate guide on the subject.

 What are the different wealth management strategies?

-There are two main ways that money management firms manage wealth.
-First, are the firms that actively manage your investments.
-Wealth advisors that take an active approach will buy and sell investments to flip securities.
+There are two main ways that money management firms manage finances.
+First are the firms that actively manage your investments.
+Financial advisors that take an active approach will buy and sell investments to flip securities.
 Active managers believe that by timing the market instead of buying and holding securities, they can achieve better returns.

 The second type of wealth management strategy is a more passive approach.
-Instead of managing wealth for you, passive managers will create an investment plan for you to follow.
-After building a plan with your wealth manager that manages risk while taking your goals into consideration, you’ll be able to manage your own portfolio from there.
-Your wealth manager will mostly be available to make recommendations and educate you on new opportunities to meet your goals.
+Instead of managing resources for you, a passive financial advisor will create an investment plan for you to follow.
+After building a plan with your financial advisors that manage risk while considering your goals, you’ll be able to manage your own portfolio from there.
+Your finance manager will mostly be available to make recommendations and educate you on new opportunities to meet your goals.

-So, how does compensation compare between active and passive wealth managers?
-Active wealth management firms can be more costly especially when considering taxes incurred due to the trading.
-They’re actively buying and selling investments in an attempt to maximize your returns and therefore you’ll pay more service fees and transaction costs.
-Conversely, passive wealth managers on average charge 1% of the assets being managed per year.
+So, how does compensation compare active and passive financial advisors?
+Active wealth management companies can be more costly, especially when considering taxes incurred due to trading.
+They’re actively buying and selling investments in an attempt to maximize your returns, and therefore you’ll pay more service fees and transaction costs.
+Conversely, on average, passive financial advisors charge 1% of the assets being managed per year.

-If you’re a high net worth individual, you can negotiate a lower fee (in our case we lower the fee at $10 million).
-If you fall in this category, we also recommend you read our guide on how to find a financial advisor.
+If you’re a high net worth individual, you can negotiate a lower fee (in our case, we lower the fee to $10 million).
+If you fall into this category, we recommend you read our guide on finding a financial advisor.

-Now that the question when is the best time to hire an investment firm has been answered and you’re aware of how wealth management companies work, it’s time to talk about specific firms in your area.
-Let’s discuss the top wealth management firms in the U.S. and finally explain how to find the best financial advisor near me.
+Now that the question of, when is the best time to hire an investment firm has been answered, and you’re aware of how financial management companies work, it’s time to talk about specific firms in your area.
+Let’s discuss the top financial management companies in the U.S. and finally explain how to find the best financial advisor near me.

-How to find the best wealth manager near me?
+How to find the best financial advisor/wealth advisors near me?

-Finding a good wealth manager doesn’t need to be difficult.
-If you’re wondering how to find the best wealth manager near me, then consider starting with searching for intelligent articles like this one.
+Finding good financial advisors doesn’t need to be difficult.
+If you’re wondering how to find the best financial advisor/financial services near you, consider starting to search for intelligent articles like this one.
 Then start searching with your current network and determine which services each wealth management firm offers, how they’re compensated, and what credentials each manager has.
 Finally, decide based on who provides the top services that you currently need or expect to require in the future.

-PillarWM.com offers custom, sophisticated and trusted financial advice to high net worth and ultra-high net worth investors with between $5 million and $500 million of investable assets.
+PillarWM.com (rights reserved) offers custom, sophisticated, and trusted financial advice to high net worth and ultra-high net worth clients with between $5 million and $500 million of investable assets.
 Our expert founders understand the complex paradigm of investing and planning and can provide you with the advice you seek.
 Navigation on our site is as easy as pie, making it comfortable to contact our client service team for information about our services.